pmigxl/OG-SEED-SKWAD/README.md

 Demo1: Contains Arduino and Pi code which rotates the robot by a specified angle in degrees and moves it forward a specified distance in feet

+Demo2: Contains Arduino and Pi code which rotates the robot to find the marker, has it drive to the marker, and stop so that the center of rotation of the robot lies at the marker position

 MiniProject: Contains Arduino and Pi code which rotates a motor based on vision inputs

 Misc: Contains various iterations of code from MiniProject